-Hiring is a costly process.
-What many companies don’t realize is the lost potential after employees are hired.
-Nurturing acquired talent is a new idea; many used to think once a company recruited good employees, the management process is over.
+Hiring is a costly process, and what many companies don’t realize is the lost potential after employees are hired.
+Nurturing acquired talent is a new idea; many used to think that once a company recruited good employees, the management process was over.
 Now talent management exists as a science rather than a loose framework.

 The Inception of Talent Management